omicronrex/renex-engine/README.txt

    ___
     |
    _|_ originally created this engine out of a sense of preservation.
-GM8-based engines and games were rotting and obsolete when I arrived in this community, and the making of Guy Remastered was a painful process where we slowly refurbished a 9-year-old engine.
-I wasn't satisfied with the state of Studio engines either, and greatly due to Studio's problems, they felt far removed from that simplicity of opening GM and getting to work in a matter of seconds.
+GM8-based engines and games were rotting and obsolete when I learned of this community, and the making of Guy Remastered was a painful process where we slowly refurbished a 9-year-old GM8 engine up to spec.
+I wasn't satisfied with the state of Studio engines either, and greatly due to Studio's own problems, the general programming workflow felt far removed from that simplicity of opening Game Maker and getting to work in a matter of seconds.

-    And so, using Guy Remastered as a base, I decided to create a project that would satisfy my own standards for what an engine should aim to do for you.
+    And so, using Guy Remastered as a base, I decided to create a unified GM8 project that would satisfy my own standards for what an engine should aim to do for its user - just enough so that you don't need to spend so much time fiddling with the internals to get things to cooperate, but also not so much that it overwhelms you.
+Several people have joined my endeavours over time, and I'm thankful for their contributions to this project.
-  Not as much as to throw the maker out the window, but enough so that you don't need to spend so much time just fiddling with internals to get things to cooperate.

     Making a game should be a creative process, not a laborious one.

     I dedicate this engine to my good friend Natsu, who's been running his game ideas through me since we met in 2012, and my good friend Floogle, who drives